nl-digigo/visi/docs/visi1.7/ProjectDesign.md

 References from the Message field conditions:\
 By naming one or more of the elements below, the situation to which the condition applies is defined.\
-[complexElement]{.underline}\
+<u>complexElement</u>
-[simpleElement]{.underline}\
+<u>simpleElement</u>
-[messageInTransaction]{.underline}\
+<u>messageInTransaction</u>
 The basic rules are:

 - A field that is offered for the first time, so does not yet exist in the previous message, can always be filled in and is never blocked by this setting.

 - By default, a field that already exists in the previous message is blocked in subsequent messages.
 Even if the field happened to be "empty" in the previous message.
 So only if the field is given the property "FREE" can it be modified.

 - The value of a field from a previous message is filled in the next message when it's the same SimpleElementType and there is no condition 'EMPTY'.

 - Field restrictions can be applied to ComplexElementTypes, SimpleElementTypes and MessageInTransactionTypes, or a combination thereof.

 The table below indicates which restriction to use if there are multiple restrictions on a field in a message:\